If you have $100,000 to put to work, then you are well positioned to achieve financial independence over time.

 The world economy is changing at a rapid pace, with some industries expanding and others contracting.
 Some of the fastest-growing sectors include cloud computing, e-commerce, financial technology, and healthcare.

 The technology sector, in particular, is attractive as a growth industry.
-Technology innovations drive progress in essentially every other industry, and tech's dominance has only been accelerated by the COVID-19 pandemic.
+Technology innovations drive progress in essentially every other industry, and tech trends like artificial intelligence (AI), autonomous driving, and Internet of Things are particularly exciting right now.

-Since investing in high-growth businesses can greatly increase your portfolio's volatility, you should limit the portion of your portfolio devoted to growth stocks to a minority of your holdings.
-Exactly how much money you choose to invest in growth stocks depends on your risk appetite and investment time horizon.
+Since investing in high-growth businesses can greatly increase your portfolio's volatility, you should limit the portion of your portfolio devoted to growth stocks to align with your risk tolerance.

 2. Buy dividend stocks